Well, hello you creative cupcake! 🙂

 But even if you think you’re not good at this, give it a try.

-As you know, practice makes perfect (and this one is no exception!).
+As you know, practice makes perfect.

 Learn to play some musical instrument